 The Notes have been accepted for settlement and clearing through the CVM, managed and operated by Interbolsa and may be held indirectly through direct or indirect accounts with Euroclear and Clearstream, Luxembourg.
-The temporary ISIN of the Notes is PTCCCNOM0005 and the temporary Common Code for the Notes is 266041390.
-Once the Notes are consolidated and form a single series with the Original Notes (after 40 days from the Issue Date, expected to be 18 September 2023), the ISIN of the Notes will be PTCCCMOM0006 and the Common Code will be 264609887.
+The ISIN of the Notes is PTCCCAOM0000 and the Common Code is 240532310.
 The address of Interbolsa is Avenida da Boavista, 3433 4100-138 Porto, Portugal.